As an Amazon Associate, I earn from qualifying purchases.

-- Bake until the tops of the donuts spring back a bit when touched lightly, about eight minutes.
-Leave to cool for a couple of minutes, then rap pans on the counter once or twice before inverting.
-Donuts should slide right out.
+- Bake until the donuts spring back a bit when touched lightly, about eight minutes.
+Leave to cool for a couple of minutes, then gently remove donuts from pan.
 Cool on a rack.

 - For the topping, melt butter and pour into a wide, shallow bowl.
 In a separate bowl, mix together sugar and cinnamon.
 Dip the top of each donut into the butter for just a second and then into the cinnamon sugar to coat as much as you like.
-Serve warm or at room temperature, preferably on baking day.
+Serve warm or at room temperature.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.